NathanPrazeres/DAD/README.md

 To compile the project, students must run the command `mvn clean install` in the root directory

+## Using Docker

+The command `docker compose up` will open 5 servers.
+Then in another session `./run-client.sh` will open the client, and `./run-consoleclient.sh` will open the console client.
+These last two commands will only work when at least on server is on.

+These commands might not work outside of linux.

+`docker exec -it dad bash` will open a session inside the container, there any of the commands bellow will work as usual.

 ## **WARNING - Compilation Environment**

 The project requires different `pom.xml` for the *contract* module depending on the CPU architecture/OS distribution.